Monmouth, Maine: Geography

 According to the United States Census Bureau, the town has a total area of 39.04 sqmi, of which 34.03 sqmi is land and 5.01 sqmi is water.

-Monmouth is drained by Jug Stream, Jock Stream, Mud Mills Stream and Wilson Stream, Monmouth has access to Lakes Cobbosseecontee, Annabessacook, and Cochnewagon.
+Monmouth is drained by Jug Stream, Jock Stream, Mud Mills Stream and Wilson Stream, Monmouth has access to Lakes Cobbosseecontee, Annabessacook, Cochnewagon, and the Tacoma Lakes.

 The town is crossed by U.S. Route 202 and state routes 126, 132 and 135.